Commercial Vehicle Accident Settlements: Everything You Need To Know

 Commercial vehicle insurance is likely to have much more coverage than average.
 This means you won’t need to settle for anything less than what you deserve because of policy limits.
 When more money is at stake, however, the insurance company may be more likely to defend their case.
 Because of this, commercial vehicle claims often take a long time to settle.

-Trucking Accident Facts That May Surprise You
+Commercial Vehicle Accident Facts That May Surprise You

 Beyond passing tractor trailers on the highway, we rarely consider the trucks that ship our goods and packages across the country.
 The reality is, though, that big rig trucks make up a significant portion of the traffic on our roads.
 Without an understanding of these large vehicles, you could underestimate the potential risks associated with trucks.